vibe-code-inc/pm-board-experiment/src/ui/features/task_card/task_card.specs.md

 # Task Card Component Specification

 ## Overview
 The Task Card component displays a visual representation of a task within the application.
-It shows the task's key information in a compact, scannable format and supports interactions such as viewing details, editing, and drag-and-drop for status changes.
+It shows the task's key information in a compact, scannable format and supports interactions such as viewing details, editing, and being a draggable element.

 ## Product Requirements
 - Display task title prominently